Finding the perfect hot tub

 - Jets.
 The number and placement of water jets varies widely.
 Inflatable spas often use air blowers rather than water jets to bubble the water.

 - Heater.
-Most spa heaters run on electricity, but some are powered by fossil fuels or even wood.
+Most spa heaters run on electricity, but some are fueled by natural gas or wood.

 - Pump.
 The pump keeps the water circulating through the jets and filters.
 Some tubs have two-speed pumps, with the higher speed for jet action and the lower speed for circulation.
 Others combine a single one-speed pump with a smaller circulation pump.